nansencenter/DA-tutorials/notebooks/scripts/T3 - Bayesian inference.md

   (but you can of course change these in the code above)
 - likelihood $p(y|x) = \NormDist(y|x, R)$, whose parameters are set by the interactive sliders.

-We are now dealing with 3 (!) separate distributions, giving us a lot of symbols to keep straight in our head -- a necessary evil for later.
+We are now dealing with three (!) separate distributions, which introduces a lot of symbols to keep track of — a necessary evil for later.

 **Exc -- `Bayes1` properties:** This exercise serves to make you acquainted with how Bayes' rule blends information.